 An overview of the Bancroft area.

 And finally, our little lake.
 That small black rectangle is our .74 acres.

-Here's Meggsie's instructions:
+Here's Meggsie's now out-of-date instructions:

 I am sure you can manage the bulk of the trip without instruction -- but lord knows I cannot restrain myself from giving the looooooooog annotated version.